 Professor Karma Nabulsi

-Professor Karma Nabulsi is Tutor and Fellow in Politics at St Edmund Hall, and the Library Fellow.
+Professor Karma Nabulsi is the Jarvis Doctorow Fellow and Tutor in Politics at St Edmund Hall, and the Library Fellow.
 Her research is on 18th and 19th century political thought, the laws of war, and the contemporary history and politics of Palestinian refugees and representation.

 Her research is on 18th and 19th century political thought, the laws of war, and the contemporary history and politics of Palestinian refugees and representation.
 Her work is published in a variety of arenas: OUP, Verso, CUP, Annales, Etudes Philosophiques, the Journal of Political Ideologies, Government and Opposition, the European Journal of Political Theory, the Guardian, the LRB, and the TLS.
 She is currently contributing to the new Oxford Handbook of Rousseau, with a chapter on ‘Emancipation’.